Navrojsekhon/FInal-Assignment/Wifi.md

 - Run an internet speed test
 - Check Wi-Fi stability around the home

-**Purpose:** Verifies speed, coverage, and performance of the new Wi-Fi network.
+**Purpose:** This Verifies speed, coverage, and performance of the our network.

 ---